 - Windows 7, Windows Vista, Windows XP, Windows Server 2008, and Windows Server 2003 users may download Microsoft Fix it 50392.

-If it doesn’t help, then our author Kapil Arya has another suggestion:
+If these fo not help, then our author Kapil Arya has another suggestion:

 Windows provides several methods for transferring data between applications, Dynamic Data Exchange (DDE) protocol is one of them.
 The DDE protocol is a set of messages and guidelines.
 It sends messages between applications that share data and uses shared memory to exchange data between applications.
 The components inside Microsoft‘s productivity suite, i.e. Office uses the DDE protocol.